Focus on the People and Issues that Inspire You Most

 PYCL 0635 - Group Theory and Practice (3 credits)

-This course addresses group theory and practice in multiple settings with a variety of diverse populations and age groups.
-Major themes include group dynamics, group process, and group states for mental health and school counselors.
-Prerequisites: for clinical mental health counselors: PYCL 0502; PYCL 0511; for school counselors: PYCL 0503; PYCL 0511.
+This course addresses group theory and practice in multiple settings with a variety of populations and age groups.
+Major themes include group dynamics, group process, and group stages for mental health and school counselors.
+Prerequisites for clinical mental health counseling concentration: PYCL 0502 & PYCL 0511; for school counseling concentration PYCL 0503 & PYCL 511.

 PYCL 0645 - Couples and Family Counseling Strategies (3 credits)

-This skills course surveys current approaches to couples and family counseling with an emphasis on a systemic conceptual model of family functioning and culturally sensitive therapeutic interventions.
-It is designed to develop specific intervention competencies.
-Prerequisites: PYCL 0502; PYCL 0511; PYCL 0584 or consent of adviser.
+This skills course surveys current systemic theories and models of marriage, couple, and family counseling with an emphasis on a systemic conceptual model of family functioning and therapeutic interventions that are relevant for client contexts and appropriate for clients and families of various backgrounds.
+It is designed to develop specific intervention competencies for strengthening affective relationships and bonds.
+Prerequisites: PYCL 0502; PYCL 0511; PYCL 0584.

 PYCL 0660 - Community Mental Health (3 credits)

-Principles, theories, and practices of community needs assessment and community interventions are reviewed with a focus on the history, events, and attitudes that led to the development of community mental health delivery systems.
+Foundations of community mental health, the counseling profession, and the clinical mental health counseling entry-level specialized practice area are reviewed with a focus on community interventions and service delivery across the continuum of care.
+Principles, theories, and advocacy practices are reviewed to explore the history, events, and attitudes that led to the development of community mental health delivery systems within clinical mental health counseling.
 This course surveys the design and utilization of public and private programs, networks and facilities within the mental health continuum of care, as well as the interplay of public and private funding and service utilization.
-This course acquaints students with the various approaches (prevention, consultation) and techniques (needs assessment, program evaluation) used by counselors in community settings across diverse populations.
+The impact of trauma, crisis, legislation, public policy, credentialing, and professional organizations on persons who access community and behavioral health services will be reviewed.
+This course acquaints students with the various approaches (prevention, consultation, caseload management) and techniques used by counselors in community settings with clients of varying backgrounds and provides an orientation to the Clinical Mental Health Counseling profession.

 PYCL 0666 - Case Conceptualization and Treatment Strategies (3 credits)

-This course focuses on the processes of conceptualizing clinical cases from a variety of theoretical orientations and translating them into effective treatment strategies.
-Clinical interviews, case studies, and role plays will be utilized to assist students in formulating hypotheses about client difficulties and developing appropriate clinical interventions, which address those difficulties in a culturally sensitive manner.
-Prerequisites: PYCL 0502; PYCL 0511; PYCL 0584 or consent of adviser.
+This course focuses on the processes of conceptualizing clinical cases from a variety of theoretical orientations and translating them into developmentally appropriate and individualized counseling treatment or intervention plans.
+Clinical interviews, case studies, and roleplays will be utilized to assist students in formulating hypotheses about client difficulties and developing appropriate clinical interventions, which address those difficulties in a person-responsive manner.
+Prerequisites: PYCL 0502; PYCL 0511; PYCL 0584.

 PYCL 0669 - Advanced Treatment Interventions (3 credits)